Tahiti Yacht Charter

 In the morning travel 2 hours to Bora Bora and enjoy an amazing view of the atoll and the villas over the water.
-Bora Bora is undoubtedly the most celebrated island in the South Pacific, it is French Polynesia’s leading lady.
+Bora Bora is French Polynesia’s leading lady, undoubtedly the most celebrated island in the South Pacific.

 The wonderful thing about Bora Bora is that you can be as active or inactive as you wish to be.
 Since water is a way of life on the island, popular lagoon excursions include snorkeling, diving, cruising, fishing, paddle boarding, kitesurfing, jet skiing, and shark and ray feeding.
 You can also explore in and around the lagoon with a sea bob.